 Kids can play around with this instrument by shaking it around and making the bells ring.
 More info…

 To make your very own set of musical chimes, you’ll need a stick or ruler, some string, some metal washers, glue, nail polish, and a spoon.

 Tie a piece of string around each washer and then tie the other end around the stick.
 Make sure to attach the string at different points across the stick so they don’t bunch up, and secure them into place with glue.

 Next, get the kids to paint the washers with bright or sparkly nail varnish and leave to dry.
 Children can now use a metal spoon to hit the washers and create music.
 More info…

 Homemade Wind Instruments

-Note: If you’re into pottery, you could sculpt one of these bad boys out of clay.
-You’d probably need a decent pottery wheel for beginners, but you’d end up with a way better, and louder (not always a good thing!), Viking horn.
+Note: If you’re into pottery, you could sculpt one of these out of clay.
+You’d probably need a decent pottery wheel for beginners, but you’d end up with a way better and louder Viking horn.